-Phala Mire, President of the Women’s Business Enterprise Council (WBEC) South, was Thursday’s guest instructor.
-WBEC-South facilitates the nationally recognized and most relied upon certification program for women’s business enterprises (WBE).
+Phala Mire, President of the Women’s Business Enterprise Council South, was Thursday’s guest instructor.
+WBEC-South facilitates the nationally recognized and most relied upon certification program for women’s business enterprises.

 Participants in the class were led through the process for Women’s Business Enterprises certification, given an overview of the benefits, and had the chance to engage in a robust and meaningful discussion about next steps and resources available through Women’s Business Enterprise Council-South.